Jango73/CuteGit/README.md

 ## Things to do

+* Make a list view for a flat listing of changed files
+  * With a button to switch between tree and flat views
 * File sorting
 * Make the file system model refresh file status when changes occur outside the app
 * Show deleted files in the file system model (somehow)
-* Make a list view for a flat listing of changed files
-  * With a button to switch between tree and flat views
-* Rename a commit (that has not been pushed)
+* Rename a commit
 * Reset HEAD to a commit
-* Amend
 * Rebase
 * Blame
 * Stash save and pop